saulmoralespa/subscription-epayco/readme.txt

 = Why is not charging in the indicated interval ? =

-**You can not change the price, interval and period of the subscription product once you have created it and you would have made at least the first subscription by a user**
+**You can not change the price, interval and period of the subscription product once you have created it, and you would have made at least the first subscription by a user**

 = How enable multiple subscriptions ? =